 If you have any doubts about the legitimacy of mud season, check back with us in a few decades.
 Over the last 100 years, the length of the snow-free period bridging winter and spring has increased by about two weeks, says Fernandez, who is a researcher with the Climate Change Institute at UMaine.
 “Our projection is we’re going to get another two weeks by mid-21st century, so it looks like there will be more mud season in our future.”

 “I work with glacial marine clay.
 There’s a ridiculous amount of it in Maine.
 You find it around lakes and rivers because it holds in water — that’s why they’re there.
 Gardeners and contractors curse it.
 I worship it.
 I think it’s the most amazing stuff around because I get to go out and dig it myself — being outside and connecting to my material is important to me.” — Malley Weber, of Hallowell, one of a handful of Maine potters who harvest their own clay

 The USDA Natural Resources Conservation Service recognizes:

 of them can be found in Maine, and

-of those were first identified here and given names like Bangor, Hermon, and Saco (Northeastern University researchers aren’t saying in which one they recently discovered a powerful new antibiotic).
+of those were first identified here and given names like Bangor, Hermon, and Saco (Northeastern University researchers discovered a powerful new antibiotic in one in 2015).
 There is, however, only

 Maine State Soil — Chesuncook, a forest soil distinguished by its visually distinct layers, which go from a black topsoil to pinkish gray to reddish brown to dark yellowish brown.
 The final layer, some 20 to 65 inches below the surface, is light olive brown.
 Chesuncook was officially recognized by the legislature in 1999.